pkdone/mongo-connection-check/README.md

 cargo test
 ```

- * _OPTIONAL_: Run the project's _integrations tests_ (note, requires specific MongoDB deployments to already be running, not documented here; requires changing the target cluster password shown below from 'mypasswd' to the real password):
+ * _OPTIONAL_: Run the project's _integrations tests_ (note, requires specific MongoDB deployments to already be running, which are not documented here; also requires changing the target cluster password shown below from 'mypasswd' to the real password):
 ```console
 TEST_PASSWD="mypasswd" cargo test -- --ignored  --show-output
 ```